-Layoffs awaits at BAE Systems – almost 2’000 will have to go
+Layoffs await at BAE Systems – almost 2’000 will have to go

 © alexey utemov dreamstime.com Electronics Production | October 10, 2017

-Layoffs awaits at BAE Systems – almost 2’000 will have to go
+Layoffs await at BAE Systems – almost 2’000 will have to go

-Defence company BAE System says its will align workforce capacity at some of its UK sites with near-term demand; something that will result in the reduction of up to 1’925 roles.
+Defence company BAE System says it will align workforce capacity at some of its UK sites with near-term demand; something that will result in the reduction of up to 1’925 roles.

 BAE Systems has announced some organisational changes aimed at boosting competitiveness, accelerate technology innovation and improve operational excellence from a more streamlined business.